Jager Burton: Early life

 the Paul Hornung Award winner as the state's top player, and the Co-Mr. Kentucky Football award winner.
 Coming out of high school, Burton was rated as a four-star recruit and the best prospect in Kentucky, and committed to play college football for the Kentucky Wildcats over offers from schools such as Ohio State, Clemson, Alabama and Oregon.

 College career

 As a freshman in 2021, Burton took a redshirt.
 During the 2022 season, he started in all 13 games for the Wildcats at left guard.
 Heading into the 2023 season, Burton switched to play center.
 He finished the 2023 season with 12 starts.
 In 2024, Burton switched back to left guard, making ten starts.

+Professional career

+Burton was selected by the Green Bay Packers in the fifth round with the 153rd overall pick of the 2026 NFL draft.
+The selection was received from the Philadelphia Eagles prior to the draft in exchange for Dontayvion Wicks.
+Burton was signed on May 1, 2026.